 Qualified students with a Bachelor's degree from accredited institutions of higher education are eligible for admission to the program.
 Admission is competitive and is based on transcripts and letters of recommendation.
 Students must have:

 Knowledge of English: Applicants are required to submit official TOEFL, IELTS, or Amir scores.
 The minimum TOEFL score is 89 on the internet-based test.
 The minimum IELTS score is 7.
 The minimum Amir score is 220.

-Exempted from this requirement are applicants who have completed a full degree (a minimum of four years) taught solely in English at a recognized institution of higher education.
+Applicants who have completed a full degree (a minimum of four years) taught solely in English at a recognized institution of higher education may request to be exempted from the English proficiency exams.
 Applicants who have completed a B.A. in English Language and Literature may request an exemption provided that they submit documentation from their university stating that the language of instruction is English.

-Note: Official documents or test results may be scanned and emailed to Gradmiss@savion.huji.ac.il official documents must be submitted upon arrival.
+Note: Documents or test results may be scanned and emailed to email@example.com.
+Scanned and emailed documents will be used to process admission, but will not be considered official documents.
+Official documents must be submitted prior or upon arrival.

 For a full list of application documents to submit along with the online application: application check-list